top of page

 Following the FIA World Motorsport Council meeting in October, Formula E has introduced several key updates to its sporting regulations and race format.

-A notable change to the championship’s financial regulations ensures maternity and paternity pay are now excluded from the cost cap, strengthening Formula E’s commitment to inclusivity and fairness across teams.
+A notable change to the championship’s financial regulations ensures maternity and paternity pay are now excluded from the cost cap.
+This change strengthens Formula E’s commitment to inclusivity and fairness across teams.

-On the sporting side, the Rookie Free Practice will debut at the 2026 Miami E-Prix, while the Rookie Collective Test will take place following the 2026 Madrid E-Prix, giving rising talents a chance to gain experience in Formula E machinery.
+On the sporting side, the Rookie Free Practice will debut at the 2026 Miami E-Prix.
+Additionally, the Rookie Collective Test will take place following the 2026 Madrid E-Prix.
+This initiative gives rising talents a chance to gain experience in Formula E machinery.

-Season 12 also welcomes Citroën Racing to the grid and expands to 17 races across 11 venues, the championship’s largest calendar to date.
+Season 12 also welcomes Citroën Racing to the grid and expands to 17 races across 11 venues.
+This marks the championship’s largest calendar to date.
 The series will return to Sanya for the first time since Season 5, joining Shanghai as part of Formula E’s growing presence in China.

 The Return of Formula E’s Women’s Test

-After a successful debut in 2024, the Formula E Women’s Test returns in Valencia with double the track time and participation from all ten teams.
-The initiative underscores Formula E and the FIA’s long-term commitment to diversity and equality within motorsport, providing a platform for elite women drivers to showcase their talent in current GEN3 Evo cars.
+After a successful debut in 2024, the Formula E Women’s Test returns in Valencia.
+This year, it features double the track time and participation from all ten teams.
+The initiative underscores Formula E and the FIA’s long-term commitment to diversity and equality within motorsport.
+It provides a platform for elite women drivers to showcase their talent in current GEN3 Evo cars.

 Each team is required to field at least one woman driver, with the option to enter two.
 This year’s line-up includes some of the most exciting names in global motorsport, such as Jamie Chadwick, Abbi Pulling, Tatiana Calderón, and Bianca Bustamante.

-The 2024 edition proved successful, with five drivers securing team roles afterward, three of whom remain with Formula E teams full-time.
+The 2024 edition proved successful, with five drivers securing team roles afterward.
+Three of these drivers remain with Formula E teams full-time.

 Driver Market Shake-Up